+General

 We would like UE implementation to be included as an option too as we do not thing the event-triggered solution needs specification and may be realized by a good implementation.

 There is a subtle issue here related to the agreement ” Both RTT-based PDC and legacy TA-based PDC are supported.”
 In our view ”legacy TA” did not need activation and deactivation so it is unclear why that would be an open issue, but we are okay ifother companies think this is needed.